 There are solutions being developed to address this new “data residency” concern on a technological level.
 SalesForce, for example, introduced HyperForce — a solution that can be delivered from major public clouds.

 There are companies, offering Residency-as-a-service solutions, copying or limiting sensitive data to nationally-located servers.

-One seemingly exotic, yet potentially one of the most profound provisions in PIPL is concerned with what is called an “Automated decision making”.
-Article 73 of PIPL defines it as:
+Another interesting provision in PIPL is concerned with what is called an “Automated decision making”.
+In article 73 PIPL defines it as:

 Activity of using computer programs to automatically analyze or assess personal behaviors, habits, interests, or hobbies, or financial, health, credit, or other status, and make decisions.

-What is described here is nothing less than machine learning and artificial intelligence — technologies that become more and more widespread in the world of eCommerce.
-Two major practical implementations are AI-driven “recommended products” and something known as “dynamic pricing” (a practice of dynamically adjusting the price based on customer’s behaviour and other information, to maximize the profit).
+As machine learning and artificial intelligence technologies become more and more common in the field of e-commerce, their most common practical implementations are artificial intelligence-driven “recommended products” and “dynamic pricing” functions (a way to dynamically adjust prices to maximize profits based on certain behavioral characteristics of customers and other information).

-Companies that use automated decision-making technologies are required to have an explanation how the decision process works and provide an option for individuals to opt out of the process.
+Additionally, whenever the use of automated decision-making produces decisions with a major influence on the rights and interests of the individual, companies are required to have an explanation how the decision process works and provide an option for individuals to opt out of the machine-only process.